FezzedOne/epsilon-rp/Server rules.md

 The stuff below requires staff approval.
 If in doubt as to whether you need items, characters, factions or whatever approved, ask staff.

--   Non-small arms and sniper rifles.
+-   Heavy weapons (RPGs, LAWs, heavy plasma weapons, vehicular weapons, cannon, artillery, etc.)
 -   Anything made of impervium, black diamonds or diamondoid.
+-   Any items or tech that give you truly superhuman mobility.
+As a guideline, if it lets you fly freely with few restrictions, move like Spider-Man or Batman, or move at vehicular speeds without an actual vehicle, it counts.
 -   Power armour.
 -   Mechs and mechsuits.
 -   Characters with access to NPC combat assistance or NPC combatants under their control or leadership.
 -   Very powerful factions with more than a hundred or so NPC members.
--   Any character with more than 10 million pixels in assets.
+-   Any character with more than $10 million USD in assets.
 -   Synthetic or robotic characters, if they have any kind of backups.
 -   Any kind of neural backup or cloning/revival/uploading tech.
 All backups and revival tech must be documented on the character's sheet, and a character can only have limited backups.
 -   Hive-minded characters, characters controlled by parasites or anything in that vein.